 So how does Google know that your website is most relevant to the search?
 Well, it is very complicated.
 BUT- it can be boiled down to some simple logic.

 In the real world, how do you hear about a business?
 You ask a friend usually, right?
 Or a neighbor.
 You receive a reference.
 This is a very powerful recommendation.
-If you ask your neighbor who is a good landscaping company, they aren’t going to refer you to a septic service.
-They will probably direct you to a landscaping company that has:
+If you ask your neighbor who is a trusted landscaping company, they aren’t going to refer you to a septic service.
+They will probably direct you to a landscaping company that: